-According to Thomas Shugart 2021in his article "Australia and the growing reach of chinses military", Chinese military capabilities, and rapid expansion of maritime and aerospace capabilities have broadened the Chinese strategic horizons.
+According to Shugart in his article "Australia and the growing reach of Chinese military" Chinese military capabilities, and rapid expansion of maritime and aerospace capabilities have broadened the Chinese strategic horizons.
 This buildup appears to be planned to first threaten the United States with ejection from the western Pacific before establishing control in the Indo-Pacific, based on its extent, scale, and the specific capabilities being developed.
-The PLA is on pace to be able to directly exert coercive control over Australia's economic well-being by endangering its access to global markets and energy sources.
-PLAN along with the approval of Chinese leadership designed goals such as 2000 developing force sufficient to exert control over the first island chain, by 2020 extending control out to the second island chain which stretches from Papua New Guinea up to the Mariana Islands to the northern japan and by 2050 to a develop global navy.
-Chinese ballistic missile force has increased tremendously; Chinese DF-26 inter-range ballistic missiles are the most important missiles.
-According to US 2020 government military and security developments involving the PRC's publication reports suggested that DF-26 IBRM 200 more launchers are being made.
+The People's Liberation Army is on pace to be able to directly exert coercive control over Australia's economic well-being by endangering its access to global markets and energy sources.
+People's Liberation Army Navy along with the approval of Chinese leadership designed goals such as 2000 developing force sufficient to exert control over the first island chain, by 2020 extending control out to the second island chain which stretches from Papua New Guinea up to the Mariana Islands to the northern japan and by 2050 to develop a global navy.
+Chinese ballistic missile force has increased tremendously; Chinese DF-26 Inter-range ballistic missiles are the most important missiles.
+According to US 2020 government military and security developments involving the PRC's publication reports suggested that DF-26 IRBM 200 more launchers are being made.
 China has significantly improved the capacity of its fleet of long-range strike aircraft in recent years.
-A brandnew, long-range aircraft that appears to have been purpose-built29 to attack US and allied bases and to overwhelm US and allied carrier strike groups on the open seas has been produced by China, which has the sole operational bomber production line in the world.
+A brand-new, long-range aircraft that appears to have been purpose-built to attack US and allied bases and to overwhelm US and allied carrier strike groups on the open seas has been produced by China, which has the sole operational bomber production line in the world.
 Since then, the H-6J, a marine strike-focused variant of the PLAAF's H-6K PLAN, has been added.H-6J is capable of carrying six Y-J 12 long-range supersonic anti-ship cruise missiles and the latest version as of 2020 H-6N is capable of carrying single air-launched ballistic missile which appears to be like hypersonic glide vehicle.
 Moreover, the Chinese military focused on structural and organizational reforms such as from army-dominated military regions to joint theater commands, establishing PLA strategic support force, elevating the Chinese missile force, etc (Shugart, 2021).